cocmd/website/docs/packages/package-specification.md

 As we discussed earlier, the `_manifest.yml` file also contains the package version.
 This package version should follow the standard `MAJOR.MINOR.PATCH` format.

-When installing or updating a package, Espanso uses the version to determine if an update should be performed or not.
+When installing or updating a package, Cocmd uses the version to determine if an update should be performed or not.
 For this reason, we suggest increasing the version after an update is made to the package.